nerdalize/psspred/README.md

 * `xargs` takes that pipe, and turns it into an argument
 * `docker run nerdalize/psspred` runs the docker image essentially with that argument, like: `docker run nerdalize/psspred BASE64STRING`

 In the run.sh script we decode that input string again and write it to the inputfile.

+## results

+PSSpred.pl will output a couple of files in /workdir/.
+Amongst others there will be seq.dat.ss (the usefull result).

 # ToDo:
 (exercise for the reader)